ychang49265/YooJin-Chang_resume/README.md

 **RTConnect** - _WebRTC, Websockets, React, Typescript, Node.js, Express, AWS, CSS, Sass, Tailwind_
 - Collaborated with a team of engineers to develop a React component library that allows developers to rapidly implement real-time video calls between two peers, expediting the process of setting up WebRTC, and decreasing the barrier of entry for those unfamiliar with the technology.
 [View Website](https://www.rtconnect.org/) | [GitHub](https://github.com/oslabs-beta/RTConnect)
 - Led the team in creating and designing the landing page for the product.
+Designed and developed primary UI components and optimized styling protocols with the use of higher order React components, Styled components, and a defined style guide in order to maintain overall code quality and cleanliness.
-Incorporated React Router to create a cohesive user experience, displaying multiple client views on a single page application, and creating intuitive routes using navigational components all while minimizing calls to the server to dynamically and conditionally render various page views.
+- Incorporated React Router to create a cohesive user experience, displaying multiple client views on a single page application, and creating intuitive routes using navigational components all while minimizing calls to the server to dynamically and conditionally render various page views.
+- Engineered a persistent bi-directional messaging pattern using Websockets to create an interactive communication session between the peer's browser and server in order to connect reliably.
+- Configured AWS (S3) for their scalable and flexible cloud storage to securely manage RTConnect’s data and to deploy a companion website with global edge caching on HTTPS for improved access and speed.
 [Landing Page GitHub](https://github.com/ychang49265/LandingPage)

 **NoteTube** - _React, TypeScript Express, PostgreSQL API, CRUD_